 The truck was in decent shape when Landon found it, but one look affirms the fact he spent alot of time making it perfect.
 Being from Texas, there was not a lot of rust that needed repair, but we’re certain it took some time to smooth the small dings and “life experiences that were found throughout the sheetmetal.
 Once all was straight as an arrow, the body was covered in a Pearl White coating of shine.

 Inside is where Landon spends most of his time, so that received just as much attention as the exterior.
 “Finding parts can be tough and since I wanted to build something with a custom look, I got creative,” Landon says.
 “I made custom arm rest out of a 2×4 lumber and shaped them to look how I wanted, and I painted all the panels black.
-It has an 8-inch apple CarPlay radio that feeds two JL Audio 10-inch subs.
+It has an 8-inch Apple CarPlay radio that feeds two JL Audio 10-inch subs.
 Finally, I put a newer style carpet in it to give it a newer look and it has a starlight headliner.
 The seat, however, is 100-percent original.”

-When talking to anyone about a Cummins engine, it is impossible to not find the conversation turn to the 12-valve.
+When talking to anyone about a Cummins engine, it is impossible not to find the conversation turn to the 12-valve.
 This was the first Cummins engine to be placed in the D-series pickups.

 When Dodge decided to get into the diesel pickup market with the first-gen Ram, the company turned to Cummins.
 General Motors was placing the Detroit diesel under its hoods, while Ford had International Harvester’s powerful IDI diesel.
 Both of those were V8s specifically designed for use in a pickup truck as an alternative to gasoline engines.
 Dodge has always been a company that doesn’t follow the pack, so the powers that be decided to borrow the existing B Series Cummins engine.
 The straight-six diesel engine was already in use within mail trucks, school buses, and even mining operations as power sources for generators.
 If Dodge was to enter the diesel pickup battle, it needed to work in the Ram as well.